robb-j/md-toc/README.md

   -i --inline [false]    whether to edit the table of contents inline, it replaces for '<!-- toc-head -->' and <!-- toc-tail --> (default: false)
   -h, --help             output usage information
 ```

-## Dependancies

-This module only has 2 dependancies, [casex](https://npm.im/casex) & [commander](https://npm.im/commander),
-as of writing neither of which have any nested dependancies.

 ## API